-Trustees consider that the following behaviours are unacceptable and will not be tolerated by staff in our schools:
+Trustees consider that the following behaviours are unacceptable and will not be tolerated by staff in our schools (the following list is for illustration only and is not to be regarded as exhaustive):

-- · Disruptive behaviour that interferes or threatens to interfere with the operation of a classroom, an employee's working space or any other area of the school grounds or wider Trust premises; - · Using offensive and/or threatening language; - Threatening to cause bodily harm to a member of school staff, a trustee, governor, visitor, parent/carer or pupil, regardless of whether or not the behaviour constitutes a criminal offence; - · Physically intimidating any of the above stakeholders; - · Shaking or holding a fist towards another person; - · Pushing, hitting or spitting at another person; - · Any form of racism, sexism, homophobia or genderphobia.
+- · Disruptive behaviour that interferes or threatens to interfere with the operation of a classroom, an employee's working space or any other area of the school grounds or wider Trust premises; - · Using offensive and/or threatening language; - · Threatening to cause bodily harm to a member of school staff, a trustee, governor, visitor, parent/carer or pupil, regardless of whether or not the behaviour constitutes a criminal offence; - · Physically intimidating any of the above stakeholders; - · Shaking or holding a fist towards another person; - · Pushing, hitting or spitting at another person; - · Any form of racism, sexism, homophobia or genderphobia.
 Equally, any abuse of persons with a disability.
-The Trust's Equalities policy outlines in more detail what is expected of the Trust, its staff and its pupils and parents are expected to respect the culture of mutual respect and tolerance. - · Any form of religious intolerance or persecution; - · Any actions that threaten the security of a school or any of its stakeholders; - · Approaching someone else's child in order to openly reprimand them because of their perceived actions towards someone else; - · Writing abusive comments about a school, its pupils, staff or stakeholders in any form or media; - · Using social media to make defamatory, offensive or derogatory comments regarding the school and/or the Trust or any of its stakeholders.
+The Trust's Equalities policy outlines in more detail what is expected of the Trust, its staff and its pupils and parents are expected to respect the culture of mutual respect and tolerance. - · Any form of religious intolerance or persecution; - · Any demonstration, either singularly or in a group; - · Any actions that threaten the security of a school or any of its stakeholders; - · Approaching someone else's child in order to openly reprimand them because of their perceived actions towards someone else; - · Writing abusive comments about a school, its pupils, staff or stakeholders in any form or media; - · Using social media to make defamatory, offensive or derogatory comments regarding the school and/or the Trust or any of its stakeholders; - · Attempting to record, or actually recording (audio/video, or both in combination) a member of staff or group of staff engaged in either a private conversation and/or a conversation with yourself or another parent or stakeholder on school premises, or any combination; - · Parents and stakeholders do not have a right to make such recordings, either covert or otherwise whilst on STAR MAT property, or whilst engaging with staff members outside the school bounds, eg. on busy duty; - · Attempting to record, or actually recording (audio/video, or both in combination) any telephone conversation or on-line meeting (Zoom, or similar).